AI Summary

 Submissions

 Like the other form settings, you can control what happens with submissions from the settings in the left sidebar.
-The first one you’ll encounter is Actions After Submit, which lets you choose the actions you want to happen when users submit the form.
+The first one you’ll encounter is Actions After Submit.

-This is where you can set it up to trigger emails, webhooks, or other actions based on your integrations.
+This option lets you choose the actions you want to happen when users submit the form, and where you can set it up to trigger emails, webhooks, or other actions based on your integrations.

 After that is Email, which lets you trigger an email notification upon form submission.